 Dunwich – With the beautiful National Trust site of Dunwich Heath and a beach that’s dog-friendly all year round, Dunwich makes a fantastic dog friendly location with plenty of long walks and refreshing water on offer.
 Bear in mind however, that Dunwich is the home to RSPB Minsmere so there are occasional restrictions on dogs on the Heath (not beach) during the nesting season.
 If you’re not sure that your dog will stay on the beach then it’s best to check with nearby Aldeburgh Tourist Information before you make your trip to ensure these nesting restrictions aren’t in place

-Southwold – One of Suffolk’s most famous beaches with Summer restrictions as above but Southwold Benes, just north of the main beach, is dog-friendly throughout the year
+Southwold – One of Suffolk’s most famous beaches with Summer restrictions as above but Southwold Denes, just north of the main beach, is dog-friendly throughout the year

-We now have hundreds of guest testimonials from our dog owner guests
+We now have thousands of guest testimonials from our dog owner guests

 It’s so nice to be recognised for offering high quality luxury cottages that accept dogs.
 Most people struggle to find this so we score massive K9 brownie points